pretix/pretix/doc/user/glossary.rst

      - A badge refers to the file used as a name tag for an attendee of your event.
    * - | |:gb:| **User**
        | |:de:| Benutzer
      - A user is anyone who can sign into the backend interface of pretix.
+Not to be confused with *Customer*.
    * - | |:gb:| **Team**
        | |:de:| Team
      - A :ref:`team <user-teams>` is a collection of users who are granted some level of access to a set of events.